 Girl in White Cotton/Burnt Sugar: Avni Doshi

-Note: This book was published as Girl in White Cotton in India and under the title of Burnt Sugar in the UK.
+Published by Fourth Estate India / Penguin, 2019, 240 pages.
+Note: This book was published as Girl in White Cotton in India and under the title of Burnt Sugar elsewhere.
 Caregiving in the best of circumstances is a fraught business.
-One that is made more so when it involves a relationship that is itself threadbare, ragged from too much wanting and not having, …
+One that is made more so when it involves a relationship that is itself threadbare, …

 Continue reading Girl in White Cotton/Burnt Sugar: Avni Doshi